david-domz/mockallan/README.md

 }
 ```

-If it returns 409 then the assertion failed and the software under test did not behave as expected.
+If it returns 409 then the assertion failed and the system under test did not behave as expected.

 ```json
 {